aws-neuron/aws-neuron-sdk/docs/getting-started-tensorboard-neuron.md

 ### step 1: Generate the files

 This step requires Neuron tools in order to work.
-See the above section Collecting and post-processing inference traces to generate the TensorBoard-Neuron files.

 ### Step 2: Launch Tensorboard-Neuron and navigate to the webpage